nicolamendini/thinkythreads/README.md

     Once you're done with your Workspace, you can save it inside an existing note by dragging the note inside the Wrapper Area.
-4. As you keep adding structure to your notes, especially Threads, you'll notice that **some Links will appear** in the Links area when you select certain notes.
-The Links recommend the notes that you can use to build other Threads, or simply give you contextual hints about the ideas that you are working with.
+4. As you keep adding structure to your notes, especially Threads, you'll notice that **some links will appear** in the Links area when you select certain notes.
+The links recommend the notes that you can use to build other Threads, or simply give you contextual hints about the ideas that you are working with.
 This is when the system starts giving you back the knowledge that you inserted.